cn0047/stash/ed/js/js.reactjs/README.md

 Most of the time, you can use `React.PureComponent` instead of writing your own `shouldComponentUpdate`.

+Difference between `React.PureComponent` and `React.Component`
+is `PureComponent` does a shallow comparison on state change.
+It means that when comparing scalar values it compares their values, but when comparing objects it compares only references (helps to improve performance).
+<br>Use `React.PureComponent` when: state/props immutable, state/props should not have a hierarchy.
+<br>All child components to `React.PureComponent` must also be `React.PureComponent`.

 Not Mutating Data:
 ````js
 function updateColorMap(colormap) {